spncr/spencerberry.com/src/index.md

   alt="Two Copper Theodore yoyos side by side, one is bright and clean, the other has a heavier patina with some darkening and finger prints."
 />

 Theodore is a retro modern aluminum yoyo.
-Only copper plated versions remain in stock.
+The copper plated versions have now sold out.

 ## Specs
 * 6061 aluminum, copper plated